 Department of Languages and Literature

-A student with high school Spanish should consult with the instructor for placement in courses, and see index for page number for Language Placement Guidelines.
+A student with high school Spanish should consult with the instructor for placement in courses.

 SP 101-102 Acquisition of Spanish I and II 6 Cr

 Participants in these introductory seminars read, write, listen, and discuss current events as well as cultural, political, economic, and psychological topics.
 Learners acquire vocabulary in authentic communicative contexts and build the structural foundations of the language necessary to understand and communicate progressively and adequately in Spanish.
 Offered annually.
 Prerequisites: None for SP 101; SP 101 or equivalent for SP 102.
-Fulfills Global or National Diversity requirement.
-May not be used for both.
+Fulfills Global or National Diversity requirement (not both).